Skip to content

 What size should a DTF transfer be for a standard t-shirt?

-Can I create DTF designs for free?
+Can DTF designs be created for free?

 What is a DTF gang sheet?